eneasmesquita/process_monitoring/README.md

-# System for processing administrative proceedings
+# Application for processing administrative proceedings

-This repository contains the source code of a company’s administrative process monitoring system.
-The goal of the system is to automate the monitoring of ongoing processes, providing updated information to managers.
+This repository contains the source code of a company’s administrative process monitoring application.
+The goal of the application is to automate the monitoring of ongoing processes, providing updated information to managers.

 **Features**